-This 60-hour track prepares graduates to counsel in clinical mental health settings such as mental health centers, private counseling agencies, drug abuse treatment centers, centers for counseling older adults, child protective services, child counseling clinics, family counseling centers and private practice.
+Prepare to counsel in clinical mental health settings such as mental health centers, private counseling agencies, drug abuse treatment centers, centers for counseling older adults, child protective services, family counseling centers and private practice.

-The Master of Education in Higher Education program develops professionals who work to improve the effectiveness of higher education through studying the historical, theoretical and philosophical aspects of the field and learning how to apply these aspects in practice.
+The M.Ed. in Higher Education program develops professionals who work to improve the effectiveness of higher education through studying the historical, theoretical and philosophical aspects of the field and learning how to apply these aspects in practice.

 An 18-hour minor in human development and family science is suggested for students whose careers or degree audits involve children and families, for students who desire enrichment in family life education and for students in preprofessional studies leading to careers in medicine and family law.

 The Instructional Model to Prepare Adept Certified Teachers in Special Education is a one-to-two-year path to special education certification.
 IMPACT is designed to meet the demands of academic rigor and ongoing mentorship in a rapidly changing field.

 This one-year online program is accredited by the Council for the Accreditation of Educator Preparation and is designed to prepare personnel in evidence-based practices to work with individuals diagnosed with autism spectrum disorder in various capacities.

 Earn a Graduate Academic Certificate in Gifted and Talented Education.

 Graduates provide effective leadership in autism programming and policy development and conduct intervention-based research that will bridge existing research-to-practice gaps and improve outcomes for students with autism spectrum disorders and their families.